The Gunny Sack

 Microwave Spaghetti Squash

 Here’s how to cook spaghetti squash in the microwave.
-It can be sliced in half before cooking or cooked whole and it only takes 12 minutes in the microwave!
+You can slice it in half or cook it whole!
+Only takes 12 minutes in the microwave!

 Microwave Spaghetti Squash

-Today I am sharing how to microwave spaghetti squash because I’ve found that it is the microwave easiest and the fastest way to cook spaghetti squash.
+Today, I am sharing how to microwave spaghetti squash.
+I’ve found that the microwave is the easiest and fastest way to cook spaghetti squash.

 There are two options for cooking spaghetti squash in the microwave.